onzfonz/comp227/src/content/3/en/part3c.md

 It's very common for the problem to exist in a place where you didn't expect it to, and it can take minutes, hours, or even days before you find the source of the problem.

-The key is to be systematic.
+The key is to be systematic so that you can divide and conquer.
 Since the problem can exist anywhere, *you must question everything*, and eliminate all possibilities one by one.
 Logging to the console, Postman, debuggers, and experience will help.